gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 ### AI Auto Rebase `Pro`
 **Available in:** Pro, Advanced, and Business plans

-Automate rebasing with AI-assisted conflict resolution.
-AI Auto Rebase handles the end-to-end rebase process, automatically resolving conflicts based on a configurable confidence threshold.
-A rebase summary sheet shows what was resolved and how, and full undo support lets you revert the operation if needed.
+Move a rebase forward with AI-assisted conflict resolution.
+AI Auto Rebase resolves a conflict only when its confidence meets the threshold you configure; anything below that threshold pauses the rebase so you can resolve it yourself.
+A rebase summary sheet shows what was resolved and how, and full undo support returns you to the pre-rebase state if the result is not what you wanted.

 **How to access:**
 - From the Command Palette: `GitLens: AI Auto Rebase`